FuckingNode/fuckingnode.github.io/docs/manual/surrender.md

 You've now learnt how to ensure your JavaScript project dies properly.

-Next: Audit - how to make NodeJS security audits actually understandable.
+Next: Terminate - how to easily quit your NodeJS developer career.